OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 }
 ```

-In the above example,
+In this example:

-* `setName()` method sets the name to a a new name. `setPosition()` sets the position to 1st place.
+* The `setName()` method sets a new name to the worksheet. `setPosition()` sets the position to the first cell.
-* Such methods modify the Excel file by setting some property or behavior of the workbook.
+* Such methods modify the Excel file by setting a property or behavior of the workbook.
 These methods are called 'setters'.
-* Typically 'setters' have a companion 'getters'. e.g., `worksheet.getPosition` and `worksheet.setPosition` - both of which are methods.
+* Typically 'setters' have a companion 'getter', for example, `worksheet.getPosition` and `worksheet.setPosition`, both of which are methods.

 #### `undefined` and `null` primitive types

-There are two primitive data types that one must be aware of:
+The following are two primitive data types that you must be aware of:

-* The value [`null`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/null) represents the intentional absence of any object value.
-It is one of JavaScript's primitive values.
-It is used to indicate that a variable has no value.
+1. The value [`null`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/null) represents the intentional absence of any object value.
+It is one of JavaScript's primitive values and is used to indicate that a variable has no value.
-* A variable that has not been assigned a value is of type [`undefined`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined).
-A method or statement can also return `undefined` if the variable that is being evaluated does not have an assigned value.
+1. A variable that has not been assigned a value is of type [`undefined`](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/undefined).
+A method or statement can also return `undefined` if the variable that's being evaluated doesn't have an assigned value.

-The above two types crop up as part of error handling and can cause quite a bit of headache if not handled properly.
-Fortunately, TypeScript/JavaScript language offers an easy way to check if a variable is of type `undefined` or `null` easily.
-We will talk about some of those checks in the below sections, including error handling.
+These two types crop up as part of error handling and can cause quite a bit of headache if not handled properly.
+Fortunately, TypeScript/JavaScript offers a way to check if a variable is of type `undefined` or `null`.
+We will talk about some of those checks in later sections, including error handling.

 #### Method chaining

 You can use dot notation to connect objects being returned from a method to shorten your code.
 Sometimes this technique makes the code easy to read and manage.
 However, there are few things to be aware of.
-Let's look at the following examples:
+Let's look at the following examples.

-Below code gets the active cell and gets the next cell and sets the value.
+The following code gets the active cell and the next cell, then sets the value.
 This is a good candidate to use chaining as this code will succeed all the time.

 ```ts
 function main(workbook: ExcelScript.Workbook) {